Job billing options

 - Click the "Mark job as cancelled" link to cancel that job, including picking whether the assignment is billable or not.

 - The "This job is billable" is checked by default.
-Uncheck if it the assignment is a pro-bono interpreting session (for example), and it won't appear in the list of invoiceable jobs.
+Uncheck if the assignment is a pro bono interpreting session (for example), and it won't appear in the list of invoiceable jobs.

 - Terpsy bills at your holiday rate any job on a date you picked as a billing holiday.
 To charge your holiday rate on any another date, check the "Bill this job at your holiday rate" checkbox.